scottgallant/recipe-collection/_drafts/_posts/sake-steamed-mussels.md

   bok choy and soba noodles to go along with them (and to soak up more of the broth – no sake goes to waste in our house).
 personalNote: ''
-ingredients: []
+ingredients: ''
-totalTime: ''
+totalTime: 30 min
-prepTime: ''
+prepTime: 20 min
 handsoffTime: ''
-cookTime: ''
+cookTime: 5-10 min
 chillTime: ''
 assemblyTime: ''
 reheatTime: ''